datacamp-content-public/courses-dealing-with-missing-data-in-python-nancy-goel/slides/chapter_1_0c5f8c88ecf599b36dbbe2e97361d32c.md

 ```

 `@script`
 Now, it's your turn to get your hands dirty with the code.
-Let's try out this method.
+Let's try out this method with all its attributes.